|Other AL Resources|

-Currently the Washington County Seat is located in Chatom (Early county seats included McIntosh's Bluff, Wakefield and St. Stephens) and in addition the county government website is http://www.washingtoncountyalgov.com/
+The County Seat is located in Chatom (Early county seats included McIntosh's Bluff, Wakefield and St. Stephens) and in addition the county government website is http://www.washingtoncountyalgov.com/

-Locations adjacent Washington County happen to be Choctaw County (north), Clarke County (east), Baldwin County (southeast), Mobile County (south), Greene County, Mississippi (southwest), Wayne County, Mississippi (northwest).
+Bordering Counties are Choctaw County (north), Clarke County (east), Baldwin County (southeast), Mobile County (south), Greene County, Mississippi (southwest), Wayne County, Mississippi (northwest).

 Washington County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.